sjackman/white-spruce-organelles-paper/README.md

 ### Assembly

-The overlapping paired-end reads were merged using ABySS-mergepairs (distributed with ABySS).
-These merged reads were assembled using [ABySS][abyss] 1.3.7.
+The overlapping paired-end reads were merged using ABySS-mergepairs.
+These merged reads were assembled using [ABySS][abyss].
 Contigs that are putatively derived from the plastid were separated by length and depth of coverage using thresholds chosen by inspection (see supplementary figure 1).
-These putative plastid contigs were scaffolded using ABySS-scaffold (distributed with ABySS).
+These putative plastid contigs were scaffolded using ABySS-scaffold.

 ### Annotation